Free radicals are often mentioned as a cause of breast cancer, but what exactly are free radicals?

 - Fat – Polyunsaturated fat like that found in vegetables oils is easily oxidized in the body and can create free radicals.
 Substitute polyunsaturated fats with monounsaturated fat.

 Free Radicals & Breast Cancer

 Free radicals are thought to be one cause of cancer, as well as the cause of some auto-immune diseases, heart diseases, neurological diseases, and the aging process in general.
-In the case of cancer, it is believed that the interaction of free radicals with the body’s DNA can cause cell mutations which increases breast cancer risk.
-Oxidative stress has been shown to decrease apoptosis (the body’s natural method of controlling cell growth) and increase invasiveness, proliferation, and metastasis of cancer cells.
+In the case of cancer, it is believed that the interaction of free radicals with the body’s The part of every cell that carries out genetic information on cell growth, division, and function. can cause cell mutations which increases breast cancer risk.
+Oxidative stress has been shown to decrease apoptosis (the body’s natural method of controlling cell growth) and increase invasiveness, proliferation, and Cancer cells break away from where they first formed (primary cancer), travel through the blood or lymph system, and form new tumors (metastatic tumors) in other organs of the body. of cancer cells.

 How Antioxidants Combat Free Radicals

 Antioxidants are molecules that can safely interact with free radicals.
 Unlike other molecules, antioxidants can donate an electron to a free radical and still remain stable, therefore stopping the cycle of cell damage.
 Antioxidants are often called “free radical scavengers,” as a result.
 Examples of antioxidants are: